 Master Teacher Profiles

-Mauricio J. Almonte, ABD is the coordinator for Academic Service-Learning and Community Outreach for the department.
+Mauricio J. Almonte, is Coordinator of Academic Service-Learning and Community Outreach for the department.
 Also an award-winning Instructor of Spanish and an active scholar whose most recent publications appear in AEQ: Academic Exchange Quarterly, PALARA: Publication of the Afro-Latin American Research Association, and Sargasso.
 He is the primary point of contact for AS-L activities and related fundraising efforts within the Department of Languages, Linguistics, and Comparative Literature.

 email@example.com | 561-297-0321